-However, if you don’t see an increase in in-app-purchase conversion rate or higher LTV from customers acquired the week of Black Friday and Cyber Monday, you may want to think twice before paying a premium for advertising during that period next year.
+However, if you don’t see an increase in in-app-purchase conversion rate or higher LTV from customers acquired from your app marketing for Black Friday and Cyber Monday, you may want to think twice before paying a premium for advertising during that period next year.

 Since LTV accrues over a customer’s lifetime — the entire range of time he or she uses your app — you may not have insight into this metric right away.
 That said, you should keep an eye on retention during the first couple of days.
 Did users drop off immediately after installing your app (and therefore fail to deliver any value)?